withrobot/oCam/Software/oCamS_ROS_Package/README.md

 ## Release Note
 ***2017.07.19***
-* Support oCamS-1CGN-U IMU.
+* Support for oCamS-1CGN-U R1707 firmware
-* Auto-Exposure.
+* Auto-Exposure
-* Added 640x360 resolution and more frame rates.
+* Added 640x360 resolution and more frame rates
-* Camera controller.</br>
+* Camera controller

 ***2017.05.23***
-* Support for the oCamS-1CGN-U.
+* Support for the oCamS-1CGN-U

 ## Requirements
 - libv4l  (video for linux Two)